AdobeDocs/experience-platform.en/help/destinations/ui/destination-details-page.md

 ## [!UICONTROL Dataflow runs]

-The Dataflow runs tab provides metric data on your dataflow runs to batch destinations.
-See [Monitor dataflows](monitor-dataflows.md) for details.
+The [!UICONTROL Dataflow runs] tab provides metric data on your dataflow runs to batch destinations.
+Refer to [Monitor dataflows](monitor-dataflows.md) for details.

 ## [!UICONTROL Activation data] {#activation-data}